Gwen-Bradbury/trust-in-soda-hackathon/README.md

 ## UX

-### Overview
+### **Overview**
 Diverspect is an online forum where users can provide feedback and suggestions to companies to make the workplace more accessible.
 It can be a forum for people from all walks of life in any industry where they need their voice heard about what can be done to improve inclusivity in the workplace.
 User can sign up for an account, post a comment, edit and delete their comments and read comments added by other users.

-**Introduction on the name of our team and website.**
+### **Why Diverspect?**

 The project name Diverspect came from a blended word Diverspection (diverse + perspective), which documents a different approach to understanding and dealing with complexity in psychosocial environments.
-The approach is based on abandoning the traditional view on roles and processes in organizations
+The approach is based on abandoning the traditional view on roles and processes in organizations.

-### Goals -
+### Goals

 As a site owner, we would like to provide a safe online space for users to share information and express their voices relating the challenges they encounter in their workplaces.